crowdcoinChain/crowdcoin-1/README.md

 ***

 ***Step 10***
-* When prompted enter your private key and press enter
+* When prompted enter your masternode genkey and press enter

 ***